Hip & Knee

 The patella and quadriceps tendons attach the patella bone to the tibia and quadriceps muscles.
 Both tendons are large and strong.
 They play an important role in running and jumping.
 When coming down while running or jumping, either tendon can partially or completely tear.
 Both are serious injuries that should be seen as soon as possible.

 Nonsurgical and surgical treatment options are available to treat knee injuries.
-Patients who are interested in learning more about them are encouraged to make an appointment with an orthopaedic knee specialize who can diagnose their injury and give the treatment advice they are searching for.
+Patients who are interested in learning more about them are encouraged to make an appointment with an Orthopedic knee specialize who can diagnose their injury and give the treatment advice they are searching for.

 Click on a tab below to learn more about Conditions & Procedures